Learning A Unique Set Of Skills

 - Archery using Genesis compound bows and arrows

-On crystal blue Lake Tahoe, campers will sail with Tahoe Summer Camps partner, Tahoe Sailing School (TSS).
-The TSS fleet of Pico Lasers are durable, fast and can accommodate multiple sailors.
+On crystal blue Lake Tahoe, campers will sail on a fleet of Pico Lasers that are durable, fast and fun for all ages.

 Campers will learn how to read weather and wind, boat basics, points of sail, helm control, sheet-work, knot tying and self-rescue and race techniques.
 Returning campers will learn more advanced race tactics and sail techniques, and sail in more trying conditions.

 On land, campers will learn to blacksmith using hammers, anvils and the camp forge, which heats metal to 1000+ degrees Fahrenheit.
 Blacksmithing is a labor-intensive practice that requires safety, patience, planning and teamwork.
 Campers will work together to create usable works of art.

 When not sailing or blacksmithing campers will also enjoy archery, exploration and free-play games.

 Ages: 7 years old – 13 years old.